 IF NOT NOW, WHEN?

-At The Bridge, we have supported children as young as 12 through our Youth Withdrawal Management program.
+At The Bridge, we have supported children as young as 12 through our Youth Withdrawal Management service (YD33).
 Here, they spend a mere 15 days housed with us.
-Many return to poverty, homelessness, and life on the streets.
-Unfortunately, with limited follow-on services available, children’s and teens’ tolerance is weakened and they are often more vulnerable, both physically and emotionally, to relapse and potentially die upon leaving our care.
+Many return to poverty, homelessness and life on the streets because treatment beds aren’t immediately available.

 The majority of participants at Bridgeway, our adult treatment program, tell us their addiction began in their youth.
 This reported age of onset is typical and consistent with the literature.
 Due to systemic inequalities, cultural and structural factors, indigenous youth, youth in care of government and youth who belong to the LGBTQIA2S+ community are at increased risk to experience the negative consequences of substance use and mental health challenges.